chenfeiyu132/Data-Marker/DEVELOPMENT.md

 - Fixed the object structures of textbox and imagebox
 - Successfully split json into smaller json objects using vector and created helper functions for json preparation
 - Next steps will be integrating json information with text and image boxes and adding the flagging buttons as well as their respective functionalities.

+December 6, 2019
+- Successfully integrated label buttons and made them dynamic
+- Fixed issue with text coloring
+- Figured out how ofParameter with buttons and ofEventlistener functions work
+- Next step would be making a textfield and connect it with the labelbox